 Magnetic knife holders sold at kitchen-supply stores can be mounted to the wall with a few screws and will keep paintbrush bristles from being squashed.
 Hang the brushes bristle end down for proper drying and to minimize the amount of dust that collects between the bristles.
 You can also store other metal tools and utensils this way.

-Create custom cabinetry in your garden shed with vintage wine crates from flea markets or online auctions.
+Create custom cabinetry in your garage or garden shed with vintage wine crates from flea markets or online auctions.
 Stack them horizontally and vertically, using some as bases to vary the height.
 Once you've established a layout, connect crates with wood screws and collars near the corners.
 Use cup hooks to hang smaller items, such as trowels, funnels, and scissors.
 If your need for storage grows, you can easily reconfigure the system.

 Keep unruly balls of twine in line with big aluminum funnels, which serve as organizers and dispensers.
 Hammer a nail through each funnel near the top lip, attaching it to the wall of a shed or back of a door.
 Place a ball of twine or string in each one; run the ends out the spouts.

 Opt for a yard sale or donate unused items to free up space in your garage, and ensure everything stays organized.